 Symmes Township, Ohio

-Easy access to I-71, I-275 and I-75 takes Symmes residents to downtown Cincinnati and the Cincinnati/Northern Kentucky International Airport within 30 minutes to an hour.
+Easy access to I-71, I-275 and I-75 takes Symmes residents to downtown Cincinnati and the Cincinnati/Northern Kentucky International Airport is within 30 minutes.

 Bethesda North Hospital – a Level One Trauma Center – is located south in Montomgery, with well-used emergency room facilities.
 Jewish Hospital Kenwood is within a ten-minute drive and is located on Kenwood Road in Sycamore Township.
 This hospital features a state-of-the-art patient tower as well as a 24-hour emergency department.
 It also offers the region’s only adult Blood & Marrow Transplant Center.

 Other Cincinnati area hospitals, such as The Christ Hospital, Good Samaritan Hospital, University Hospital and the Children’s Hospital Medical Center are located within a 20-minute drive.

 The largest retail shopping centers are Harper's Point and Governor's Plaza II.
 Harper's Station and the Fields Ertel corridor offer many exciting retail choices.
 Specialty shops, boutiques and large supermarkets also serve the area.
 The Kenwood Towne Centre is located within a 10-minute drive and features 180 specialty stores as well as Nordstrom's, Macy's and Dilliard's department stores.
 Also nearby is The Kenwood Collection and Sycamore Plaza which feature national brand retail stores.